twyle/github-oauth-app/README.md

 ## Usage example

-### After the application is run, click on the GitHub Login button:
+### After the application is run, navigate to http://localhost:5000/home and click on the GitHub Login button:

 ![](header.png)